-Here at Glenthorne we are lucky enough to have our own Forest area, which is looked after by Mrs Scott, Mr Hughes and our pupils.
+Here at Glenthorne we are lucky enough to have our own Forest area, which is looked after by Mrs Scott, Mrs Bates and our pupils.

 Forest School turns our woodland area into an outdoor classroom and natural playground.
 Using the natural environment for children to learn through play, the forest school provides practical activities to stimulate learning encompassed around the Forest School ethos.